BrennerDesign/egofishinggear/_products/S1-Genesis/medium-guide-net.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The EGO S1 Genesis PVC Coated Guide fishing net comes with Measure Net
+  <p>The EGO S1 Genesis PVC Coated Compact Guide fishing net comes with Measure
-  technology and a strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.
+  Net technology and a strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.
 With a simple twist of the wrist, any EGO accessories hoop head or attachment tool can be securely fastened and ready for use.
 The modular platform allows for component interchangeability and compact storage.
 EGO Fishing Nets are the first choice for the Savvy angler. &nbsp;</p><div class="divider">&nbsp;</div><h7>MAX LOAD CAPACITY</h7><p><strong>30lbs</strong></p><div